 DIY cold smoker setup

-It is a good idea to have a vent in the firebox too, so that you can control the heat of the fire, and smoke production.
+It is a good idea to have a vent in the firebox so that you can control the heat of the fire and smoke production.

 Some like to place some ice blocks in the smoke chamber to ensure the temperature does not climb to levels at which bacteria can grow more readily.

-The below video shows a fairly typical cold smoker setup in action.
+The below video shows a fairly typical DIY cold smoker setup using a cheap

 While this can be done while keeping the food and the fire in the same chamber, it is very challenging to keep the temperature below the 120°F mark.